uvic-teach/project-m1-team8/milestone2wiki.md

 **ER Service**
 - This service allows for checking the current ED load from the ERDataSource

+**Connectors:**

+__Internal__
+- Triage services requires the user to be logged in (from authentication)

+__External__
+- Authentication requires patient management to create patient credentials and validate patient credentials
+- ERService requires ERDataSource from Health service management to determine load
+- Notification services require patient management to determine changes in stored data to notify the patient about
+- Triage services requires both patient management to access triage history and the triage engine from Health service management to perform a triage

 ### Health Service Management Subsystem
 **Components**: